 Geoff served as law clerk to Judge Thomas J. MacBride of the U.S. District Court for the Eastern District of California and as extern to Judge Joseph T. Sneed of the U.S. Court of Appeals for the Ninth Circuit.

-- Listed in The Best Lawyers in America, leading lawyer in Land Use and Zoning Law; Litigation - Land Use & Zoning, 2007 - present
+- Listed in The Best Lawyers in America 2007 - Present: Land Use and Zoning Law; Litigation - Land Use & Zoning

 Recipient of "President’s Pro Bono Award," State Bar of California, 1996